1. Scope of Application

 We pass on your data to external service providers who support us with our business operation, in particular as part of payment processing.

-When the customer selects the payment methods »invoice« or »direct debit«, they consent to us carrying out a credit check on them.
+When the customer selects the payment methods »invoice« or »direct debit«, he or she consents to a credit check.
 The credit check is conducted by Wirecard Bank AG (Einsteinring 35, 85609 Aschheim, Germany) and they, in turn, work with RatePay GmbH (Schlüterstraße 39, 10629 Hamburg, Germany).
 The credit check includes a risk check that determines the probability of proper payment.

 In order to process the above-named payment methods, the above-named service providers use all the data available and the results generated from the analysis in order to determine which payment methods can be offered to the customer.
 As part of this process, the data is also transmitted to the following credit rating service providers:

 SCHUFA Holding AG, Kormoranweg 5, 65201 Wiesbaden, Germany

 Creditreform Boniversum GmbH, Hellersbergstr.
 11, 41460 Neuss, Germany